MintzyG/ConwaysBitField/README.md

 # ConwaysBitField
-Conway's Game of Life implemented using bitfields and Unions
+Tried implementing Conway's Game of Life using bitfiels and unions in C to waste as little space as possible, failed hard when detecting neighbours